epfl-ada/ada-2021-project-frankezi/README.md

 Secondly, we want to analyse the opposite part: those who raise theirs voices **against this anti-Chinese sentiment in the USA**.
 * Who has been advocating for the anti-racism?
-* From where does it come from: from the Asian-American citizens or from non-Asian-American citizens?
-Politicians or citizens?
+* From where does it come from: Politicians or citizens?
 * And how these defenses takes place: through accusations (more violent) or by showing the absurdity of this sentiment (by pedagogy)?

 ## Proposed additional datasets